SagaOfAGuy/oscp-scripts/README.md

 ## Initial-Enum.sh
-Script that runs an NMAP scan first, and pipes ports into `autorecon`
+Script that runs an NMAP scan first, and pipes ports into `autorecon` in case `autorecon` misses ports from the start
 ### Usage
 1. Make script executable
 ```bash